atcanarywharf/mytest/README.md

 ![image](https://github.com/yuanziinlondon/off-line-interview/blob/master/readme_images/2.png)

 **You can see the languages identified by two different platform(MeaningCloud and Language Detection).
-And then you can give your feedback about the two results**
+And then you can give your feedback about the two results.**

 ![image](https://github.com/yuanziinlondon/off-line-interview/blob/master/readme_images/3.png)